GameOfThreads2018/RayTracer/README.md

 # Raytracer

 An implementation of the Raytracing algorithm in C++ based in Visual Studio IDE.
-The main scene consists of three spheres of different colors on top a plane.
+The main scene consists of three spheres of different colors on top of a plane.
 Overall project is still a work in progress

 **Project Structure**